-Witness Jennings further testified that the Company has complied with its general REPS requirement for 2017.
-Pursuant to NC-RETS Operating Procedures, the Company submitted for retirement 3,504,324 RECs to meet the general REPS requirement (DEC's total requirement, net of the Solar, Swine Waste and Poultry Waste Set-Aside requirements).
+Witness Jennings further testified that the Company had complied with its General Requirement for 2017.
+Pursuant to NC-RETS Operating Procedures, the Company submitted for retirement 3,504,324 RECs to meet the General Requirement (DEC's total requirement, net of the Solar, Swine Waste and Poultry Waste Set-Aside requirements).
 Specifically, the RECs to be used for 2017 compliance have been transferred from the NC-RETS Duke Energy Electric Power Supplier account to the Duke Energy Compliance Sub-Account and the Sub-Accounts of the Wholesale Customers.
+(T. at p.
+61)

 In her direct testimony, Company witness Jennings testified that compliance with both the Poultry Waste Set-Aside requirement and the Swine Waste Set-Aside requirement is dependent on the performance of energy developers on current contracts and new waste-to-energy projects scheduled to come online.
 Two poultry waste facilities that were operational in 2017 encountered operational issues and had to shut down to perform plant modifications.
 Both facilities are expected to be on-line in late 2018, but 2018 production will be lower than originally expected.
-Witness Jennings additionally reported that, as part of efforts to comply with the swine waste requirements, DEC entered into contracts to purchase directed biogas from swine waste in the Midwest for generating electric power at its Dan River combined cycle facility.
+Witness Jennings additionally reported that, as part of efforts to comply with the swine waste requirements, DEC entered into contracts to purchase directed biogas from swine waste in the Midwest for generating electric power in its Dan River combined cycle facility.
 DEC began to receive biogas from one of the Midwest projects beginning in the summer of 2017.
 However, the other Midwest project encountered extreme weather in the summer of 2017 that caused significant damage, leading the project to declare force majeure and terminate its contract with DEC.
 Witness Jennings further testified that the current swine waste projects have encountered difficulties in achieving the full REC output of their contracts due to issues including local opposition to siting of the facilities, the inability to secure firm and reliable sources of swine waste feedstock from waste producers in North Carolina, and technological challenges encountered in ramping up production.
+(T. at 67-68)

-Public Staff witness Lucas recommended that the Commission approve DEC's 2017 REPS compliance report.
-Specifically, he testified that for 2017 compliance, DEC needed to obtain a sufficient number of RECs and energy efficiency certificates (EECs) derived from any eligible sources so that the total equaled 6% of the total 2016 North Carolina retail electricity sales made by DEC and the Wholesale Customers.
-Witness Lucas additionally stated that DEC needed to obtain sufficient solar RECs to equal 0.14% of the total 2016 North Carolina retail electricity sales made by DEC and the Wholesale Customers, and to obtain sufficient RECs equal to DEC and the Wholesale Customers' pro-rata share of the 170,000 poultry waste RECs required by N.C.G.S. § 62-133.8(f), and as modified pursuant to the Commission's 2017 Delay Order.
-The 2017 Delay Order also delayed the 2017 swine waste set-aside requirements under N.C.G.S. § 62-133.8(e) for an additional year.
+Public Staff witness Lucas recommended that the Commission approve DEC's 2017 REPS Compliance Report.
+(T. at p.
+104) Specifically, he testified that for 2017 compliance, DEC needed to obtain a sufficient number of RECs and energy efficiency certificates ("EECs") derived from any eligible sources so that the total equaled 6% of the 2016 North Carolina retail electricity sales of itself and the Wholesale Customers.
+Witness Lucas additionally stated that DEC needed to pursue retirement of sufficient solar RECs to match 0.14% of retail sales in 2016 for itself and the Wholesale

+Customers, and of its pro-rata share of the 170,000 poultry waste RECs required by G.S. § 62-133.8(f).
+The poultry waste REC requirement was determined by the Commission in its 2017 Delay Order.
+The 2017 Delay Order also delayed the swine waste requirement under G.S. § 62-133.8(e) for an additional year.
+(T. at pp. 103-04)

-No party disputed that DEC had fully complied with the applicable REPS requirements, or argued that DEC's REPS compliance report should not be approved.
+No party disputed that DEC had fully complied with the applicable REPS requirements, or argued that DEC's REPS Compliance Report for 2017 should not be approved.

-Based on the foregoing and the entire record herein, the Commission finds that DEC and the seven Wholesale Customers for which it is providing REPS compliance services have complied with the REPS requirements for 2017, as modified by the Commission's 2017 Delay Order.
-Therefore, the Commission concludes that DEC's 2017 REPS compliance report should be approved, and that the RECs and EECs in the related NC-RETS compliance sub-accounts for 2017 should be permanently retired.
-Finally, the Commission finds that DEC is uncertain whether it will be able to comply with the poultry waste and swine waste set-aside requirements for 2018 and that the Company is committed to satisfying these requirements by continuing to pursue procurement of these resources in a reasonable and prudent manner.
+Based on the evidence presented and the entire record herein, the Commission finds and concludes that DEC and the seven Wholesale Customers for which it is providing REPS compliance services have fully complied with the REPS requirements for 2017, as modified by the Commission's 2017 Delay Order, and that DEC's 2017 REPS Compliance Report should be approved.
+The Commission further concludes that the RECs and EECs in the related NC-RETS compliance sub-accounts should be permanently retired.